Study of CPO resonances on the intercombination line in $^{173}$Yb: Experimental details

 The atomic beam used both for laser locking and the experiment is contained in an ultra high vacuum (UHV) chamber.
 The beam is generated by resistively heating a quartz ampule containing an ingot of unenriched Yb to a temperature of about $ 400^\circ $C. The vacuum chamber is maintained at a pressure below $10^{-8}$ torr using a 20 l/s ion pump.

-The required magnetic field for the experiment is generated by winding three pairs of Helmholtz coils in the three orthogonal directions on the outside of the UHV chamber.
-The experiments with zero field are done by adjusting the currents in the three pairs of coils to get a symmetric spectrum, which tells us that all stray fields are nullified.
-A finite longitudinal field is generated by increasing the current in the pair of coils that are coaxial with the laser beam, and measured using a fluxgate magnetometer.
+The magnetic field required for the experiment is generated by winding three pairs of Helmholtz coils in three orthogonal directions on the outside of the UHV chamber.
+The value of the B field was measured with a three-axis fluxgate magnetometer.
+The first set of experiments was done with nominally zero field.
+However, the presence of stray fields in the lab, coupled with the fact that no magnetic shield was used, meant that there was always a small non-zero field.
+The second set of experiments was done with a finite longitudinal field, which was generated by increasing the current in the pair of coils that is coaxial with the laser beam.
+The value of 330 mG is the same as the one used in our even isotope work, and it was chosen so that CPT resonances move significantly away from line center in the presence of the field.
 The stability of the power supply driving the coils is better than $ 10^{-4}$.